Flow-sensitive typing

 In programming language theory, flow-sensitive typing (also called flow typing or occurrence typing) is a type system where the type of an expression depends on its position in the control flow.

 In statically typed languages, a type of an expression is determined by the types of the sub-expressions that compose it.
 However, in flow-sensitive typing, an expression's type may be updated to a more specific type if it follows an operation that validates its type.
 Validating operations can include type predicates, imperative updates, and control flow.

 Examples

 Ceylon

-See the following example in Ceylon which illustrates the concept:
+This example in Ceylon illustrates the concept: